snide02/2832PythonVision/README.md

 # 2832PythonVision
-JeVois vision code in Python
+Code in Python for vision
+Stated purpose is learning about vision processing Actualy purpose is aiming a gatling gun